Companies will have to get creative to advance sustainability amid crisis

 Soon-to-be-published global PwC research shows that consumers think government bears the biggest responsibility for encouraging sustainable behaviors and lifestyles.
 Those surveyed put themselves in second place, right after the government and ahead of manufacturers/producers, retailers, and other institutions.
 The survey also found an increase in the number of people making sustainability-conscious decisions year over year.
 The percentage of survey respondents who avoid plastics when possible rose from 41 percent to 45 percent, and the percentage of those who consciously choose sustainable ways to travel rose from 28 percent to 32 percent.

-However, the Conference Board’s global consumer research shows that shoppers have considered sustainable features to be more an appreciated bonus than a core purchase driver.
+However, the Conference Board’s global consumer research shows that shoppers have considered sustainable features to be closer to an appreciated bonus than a core purchase driver.
 For example, environmental impact ranks only fifth among surveyed consumers’ decision criteria for daily mode of transportation, after speed to destination, cost, convenience, and safety.
-As Warby Parker cofounder and co-CEO Neil Blumenthal put it in an interview with Inc. magazine, “While customers certainly love the fact that we give back, at the end of the day, it’s not a critical factor in deciding whether to buy a pair of glasses.”
+Warby Parker cofounder and co-CEO Neil Blumenthal put it this way in an interview with Inc. magazine: “While customers certainly love the fact that we give back, at the end of the day, it’s not a critical factor in deciding whether to buy a pair of glasses.”

 How companies can respond

-This dichotomy in consumer motivation — between caring about a cause but also about functional features and price — makes pursuing a sustainability agenda complicated.
-Yet, doing so can help to differentiate a brand, delight customers, and ultimately create brand and financial value.
+This dichotomy in consumer motivation — between caring about a cause and wanting functional features and price — makes pursuing a sustainability agenda complicated.
+Yet doing so can help to differentiate a brand, delight customers, and ultimately create brand and financial value.
 Those looking to market sustainable offerings should consider the following suggestions.

 Paul Gaudio, global creative director for Adidas, explains the sustainability-as-a-bonus philosophy this way: “I don’t want people to buy it because it’s recyclable.
 I want people to buy it because it’s awesome.
 And oh, by the way, it’s recycled.”

 Minimize the sustainability price premium.
 Price can deter people from buying sustainable offerings, according to the Conference Board’s research.
-And in this time of pandemic-induced crisis, with many consumers suffering financial losses, this might be truer than ever.
-So, achieving cost efficiency is critical to keeping prices low.
+And in this time of pandemic-induced crisis, with many consumers suffering financial losses, price might be more important than ever.
+So achieving cost efficiency is critical to keeping prices low.
 Companies can do this through innovation and partnerships — including with competitors.